bhupeshmarine/Snake-Game/README.md

 SNAKE_SPEED: The speed of the snake.
 FOOD_COUNT: The number of food items on the screen.
 FOOD_POINTS: The number of points you earn for eating a food item.
-You can also modify the images used in the game by replacing the .png files in the images folder.
+You can also modify the images used in the game by replacing the .png files in the images folder..